 That’s fine but it also goes too far.
 There are points where you have to worry about Laurie’s moral compass if you’re supposed to be identifying with her and some of her behaviour goes beyond what you might call the blindness of true love.
 She doesn’t really seem to notice until the end how her best friend might feel about all this and badly treats a friendly banker – although some might think that is a well deserved fate for him!
 We also do not get much sense that Jack is taking responsibility for his actions and he seems mostly to react to other people without thinking, while waiting for Laurie to catch up.

 Also, as a reader you have to put up with a certain amount of signposting for the film version including giving some hints as to which film star lookalikes would be required for the main parts!
 There are lots of visuals in the big scenes and quite a few dramatic locations as we build towards the climax.
 Christmas is also a dominant theme since there are almost ten of them to get through on the way!

 Does it work?
 Well, this hardened old reviewer has to admit to a slight lump in the throat in the cathartic finale where it seems the whole world is working to bring the happy couple together.
 However, I did get the impression that I was being kind of worked over and some cracks were being papered over so I’m not sure this is the love story of the century.
 But, there again, if similar films still draw the crowds and they find a hot script editor then roll on the BAFTAs!

-(This book is to be published in October 2018.
+(This book was published in August 2018.
 I received a free copy to review courtesy of the publishers, Penguin Books and NetGalley).